lightbug-io/docs/apis/authentication.md

 ## Version 2

+You can either use the [login](#login) endpoint to get a token from a username and password, and refresh this token using the [refreshToken](#refresh-token) endpoint.

+Or you can alternatively generate a longer life [access token](/apis/v2/post-users-personalAccessTokens) for an account.

 <OAOperation operationId="post-users-login" :spec="spec2" :isDark="isDark" :hideBranding="true"/>

 <OAOperation operationId="post-users-refreshToken" :spec="spec2" :isDark="isDark" :hideBranding="true"/>

 ## Version 1

+The Version 1 API only supports a [login](#login) endpoint which gives a short lived TTL token.

+If you require more flexibility, you should use the Version 2 API endpoints.

 <OAOperation operationId="post-users-login" :spec="spec1" :isDark="isDark" :hideBranding="true"/>